Milestones help keep projects on track by measuring progress in a project schedule.

 A project milestone is a marker or checkpoint that indicates a major goal, event, or task within a project’s lifecycle.
 Typically, project milestones are used to mark the beginning or end of the phases within a project, which allows stakeholders to project plan effectively and assess a project’s progress as it’s being undertaken.
 Milestones are often used as a scheduling tool to identify when a major goal should be accomplished and to plan the steps, resources, and actions required to accomplish it.

-There are many benefits to using milestones in project management.
+The use of milestones in project management yields many benefits.
 In addition to providing a method for charting a path to completing a project, project milestones also allow stakeholders to measure project progress, clarify the project phase in which they’re working, and identify potential bottleneck issues.
 A milestone schedule provides stakeholders with an overview of the major events within a project without overwhelming them with all the details of the tasks required to complete it.
 This overview can be critical to providing a big-picture view of the project and ensuring everyone is on the same page.

-Project milestones are most often used to indicate the beginning and end of a project’s phases, but can also be used to indicate any notable date, task, event, or deliverable that must be achieved.
+Project milestones mark the beginning and end of a project’s phases.
+However, they can also prove helpful in indicating any notable date, task, event, or deliverable that teams must achieve.
 Some common examples of project milestones include:

 Reaching a specific number of sales (e.g., 500 sales)